Bartlett Lake Paddleboarding and Kayaking

 From Phoenix or Tempe, head through the unique and entertaining western towns of Cave Creek and Carefree.
 Then, enjoy a delightful 13-mile drive down Bartlett Dam Road until you come upon the expansive lake and marina in the distance.

-At the first lake parking lot you will see the sheriff station to the left, and boat ramp.
+At the first lake parking lot, you’ll see the sheriff’s station to the left, and boat ramp.
 This is the first easy drop in location.
-The marina to the right is private, but there is a newer general store for supplies that locals have access to.
+The marina to the right is private, but take advantage of the all-access general store for supplies!
 Frequently in the wintertime, like most lakes, you will have this body of water all to yourself.

 Written by: Suzi DeMaio-Parmentier

 Pickup a paddle board or kayak rental at Riverbound Sports Tempe shop location and get on the water at Bartlett Lake starting at $40 a day.
 Check out our pricing and options for Paddleboard Rentals in Arizona.Rent A Paddleboard or Kayak Now